Semaphore: Hydraulic

-A hydraulic telegraph is either of two different semaphore systems.
+A hydraulic telegraph can refer to either one of two different semaphore systems.
 The earliest one was developed in 4th-century BC Greece, while the other was developed in 19th-century AD Britain.
 The Greek system was deployed in combination with semaphoric fires, while the latter British system was operated purely by hydraulic fluid pressure.

 Decline

-In the early 1800s, the electrical telegraph was gradually invented allowing a message to be sent over a wire.
-In 1835, the American inventor Samuel Morse created a dots and dashes language system representing both letters and numbers, called the Morse code.
+In the early 19th century, the electrical telegraph was gradually invented allowing a message to be sent over a wire.
+In 1835, the American inventor Samuel Morse created a dots and dashes language system representing both letters and numbers, called the Morse code, enabling text-based transmissions.
 In 1837, the British inventors William Fothergill Cooke and Charles Wheatstone obtained a patent for the first commercially viable telegraph.
 By the 1840s, with the combination of the telegraph and Morse code, the semaphore system was replaced.
-The telegraph continued to be used commercially for over 100 years and is still used by amateur radio enthusiasts.
+The telegraph continued to be used commercially for over 100 years and Morse code is still used by amateur radio enthusiasts.
 Telecommunication evolved replacing the electric telegraph with the advent of wireless telegraphy, teleprinter, telephone, radio, television, satellite, mobile phone, Internet and broadband.